vvvvalvalval/scope-capture/README.md

 * Providing practical ways of recreating the runtime environment of a piece of code at the REPL
 * Targeting a wide range of Clojure execution platforms
 * Providing a good foundation for additional tooling, e.g editor integrations
-* Being well documented, and friendly to beginners.
+* Being well documented, and friendly to beginners
+* Being customizable.

 ## Caveats